shratik018/shratik018/README.md

-- 👋 Hi, I’m @shratik018
+- 👋 Hi, I’m pratik mahalle
-- 👀 I’m interested in cyber security and android developer .
+- 👀 I’m interested in cyber security and full stack web developement .
-- 🌱 I’m currently learning DSA and DevOps
+- 🌱 I’m currently learning DSA and DevOps.
-- 💞️ I’m looking to collaborate on android app
+- 💞️ I’m looking to collaborate on web development project.
 - 📫 How to reach me ...@shratik18

 <!---